-- 3.1 The application seeks permission to demolish the existing single storey rear and side (rendered) extensions, erection of two storey rear extension, alterations and change of use to form 7 apartments.
-The revised plans now indicate the cellar areas to be used as storage areas.
-At ground floor the proposals would provide 3 apartments.
-At first floor a further 3 x one bed apartments and a one bed apartment is proposed in the roof space of the proposed two storey extension.
-This would be served wholly by roof lights. - 3.2 Externally, the proposals would provide eight car park spaces along the southern boundary, bin storage and communal garden areas for the proposed apartments.
+- 3.1 The application, as amended, seeks permission to demolish the existing single storey rear and side (rendered) extensions, erection of two storey rear extension, alterations and change of use to form 6 apartments.
+The revised plans received on 5th March 2018, proposes the cellar to be used as storage areas.
+At ground floor the proposals would provide 3 apartments, one of which would have two bedrooms the others one bedroom each.
+At first floor a further 3 x one bed apartments would be formed. - 3.2 Externally, the proposals would provide eight car park spaces along the southern boundary, bin storage and communal garden areas for the proposed apartments.
 A two metre fence is also proposed on the northern boundary shared with no. 16 New Road.